ddns-so/docs/README.md

   }
 }
 ```
-As shown in the figure 'image-dot.png', the setting interface of the DOT background
+As shown in the figure1, the setting interface of the DOT background
 <p align="center"><img src="image-dot.png" /></p>
-<p align="center">image-dot.png: the setting interface of the DOT background</p>
+<p align="center">figure1: the setting interface of the DOT background</p>

 ### Form 4：/name/zzzzzzzzzzzzzzzzzzzzz.dot?is_show_subdomains=yes